AbTrax/YABQOLA/README.md

 - **Keyframe Offset**
   - Shift keyframes forward or backward by any number of frames.
   - Target only selected keys or entire F-Curves.
+  - Cascade offsets by selection order or alphabetical channel names.

 - **Stagger Timing**
   - Cascading offsets across multiple objects to create natural overlap.